WillHolbrook/advancedFunctionalProgramming/files/ActivityPlans/files/week1.md

 We expect you to work for 13 hours every week on this module, as follows:

- * 2 hours attending in person lectures **5-7pm on Mondays** in [Sport and Exercise Sciences LT2 (Y14)](https://www.birmingham.ac.uk/contact/directions/index.aspx), except in the last week of term, which is in Computer Science UG04 at 4-6pm.
+ * 2 hours attending in person lectures **5-7pm on Mondays** in [Sport and Exercise Sciences LT2 (Y14)](https://www.birmingham.ac.uk/contact/directions/index.aspx), except in the last week of term, which is a bank holiday.

  * 2 hours in the Lab UG4 (Computer Science building) **4-6pm on Tuesdays.**